Carcinogen

 Introduction

-There are several national and international agencies review the available evidence to try to determine the cancer-causing potential of different substances.
+- Several national and international agencies review available scientific evidence to assess the cancer-causing potential of various substances.

 International Agency for Research on Cancer (IARC)

-The IARC, part of the World Health Organization (WHO), is established in 1965.
-Since 1971, more than 1000 agents have been evaluated, of which 500 have been identified as carcinogenic, probably carcinogenic or possibly carcinogenic to humans.
+- Since 1971, more than 1000 agents have been evaluated, of which more than500 have been identified as carcinogenic, probably carcinogenic or possibly carcinogenic to humans.

 The Working Group classifies an agent into one of four categories.